-Robert Gallagher, WakeRemembrance as a Father
+Robert Gallagher, WakeRemembrance as a Young Father

 My father was born in 1934.
 His father died in 1936.
-For a while, he had a stepfather but that man and his mother said that they despised him.
+For a while, he had a stepfather but that man and his mother said that they didn't like him.
 Before he finished first grade, he was homeless.
 Before he finished elementary school, his stepfather was dead.
 His uncle came to take him to Baltimore.

 "Mostly from psychology courses," was his answer.